kkamagui/shadow-box-for-arm/README.md

 Please give a star and watch our project!!!

 # 1.1.
 Presentation
-Shadow-box for ARM is a ARM TrustZone-based and practical kernel protector, and it was introduced at security conferences below.
+Shadow-box for ARM is an ARM TrustZone-based and practical kernel protector, and it was introduced at security conferences below.
  - [Black Hat Asia 2018](https://www.blackhat.com/asia-18/briefings.html#shadow-box-v2-the-practical-and-omnipotent-sandbox-for-arm): Shadow-box v2: The Practical and Omnipotent Sandbox for ARM

  You can watch the demo videos below.